NiallMurphyWIT/HTB_Machine_Walkthroughs/Cicada/Cicada.md

 ![HR](Images/HR.png)

 We can then retrieve the 'Notice from HR.txt' file by using the get command.
-Back on our attacking machine we can cat the file to read the contents.
+Back on our attacking machine, cat the file to read the contents.

 ![HRContent](Images/HRContent.png)

-Here we can see the default password that is provided to new hires.
+In the output we can see the default password that is provided to new hires.

-Now we can use the --rid-brute option in netexec to brute force a list of usernames and output them to a txt file.
+Use the --rid-brute option in netexec to brute force a list of usernames and output them to a txt file.

 ```
 netexec smb <target IP> -u 'anonymous' -p '' --rid-brute > user_name_enum.txt